Greenfield, Mass: A Good Old-Fashioned Home Town

 Music and Nightlife

 Greenfield’s music scene has range and character.
 With live music and open mic nights at most venues and a host of other locations, music connoisseurs can find their cup of tea without ever having to worry about renting a car.
+Hawks and Reed, the performance space near the corners of Route 5 and Federal Streets, has music almost every night of the week.

 Then there’s Easy Street which is a similar little venue that caters more toward the soul of funk located underneath Mesa Verde, an affordable Mexican restaurant just off of Main Street.

-“We’re trying to promote local musicians from the bottom up and build a more community based music scene,” says Simon on staying true to the grassroots music movement.
+“We’re trying to promote local musicians from the bottom up and build a more community-based music scene,” says Simon on staying true to the grassroots music movement.

 And aside from fun and bustle, it is the history that never ceases to impress.
 “We have a lot of beautiful old brick buildings that are going through a huge transformation,” she says.
 “We’re able to preserve their beauty while improving their functionality.”